tomassedovic/quicksilver-roguelike/README.md

     $ cargo run --release

-This might take a couple of minutes and then print out the same text as before.
+This might take a couple of minutes.
+It should print out the same hello world message as before.

 > We'll be always building the optimised version in this guide.
 You
 > can drop the `--release` flag but if you do, you're *not allowed* to